scijs/poly-roots/README.md

 ```

 ## See also
-For the companion roots version that determines roots by solution of an eigenvalue problem, see [companion-roots](https://github.com/scijs/companion-roots).
+For the companion roots version that determines roots by solution of an eigenvalue problem (via numeric.js), see [companion-roots](https://github.com/scijs/companion-roots).
+For a blazing fast variant that might struggle in corner cases (like closely-spaced roots), see [durand-kerner](https://github.com/scijs/durand-kerner).

 ## Credits
 (c) 2015 Ricky Reusser.
 MIT License